 When our commonwealth generates less money in revenue, we’re more vulnerable to federal fluctuations.
 We also risk an austerity budgeting posture where we have less and less money to spend on critical things like education, our veterans, clean water, roads, and so much more.

-Please take a moment to look at the revenue bills I filed this session which appear below.
+Please take a moment to look at the revenue bills I have filed and co-sponsored this session, which appear in the tabs below.